andreas-kupries/aktive/docsrc/dev/opspec.md

 |:---					|
 |`def NAME TEXT [(KEY VALUE)...]`	|

-This command creates a named sharable block of `text`, at either global level or local to an operator specification.
+The command creates a named sharable block of `text`, either at global level or local to an operator specification.
 The created block is usable wherever templating is performed.

-The command further creates a Tcl variable of the same name in the calling scope also containing the `text`.
+The command further creates a Tcl variable of the same `name` in the calling scope, also containing the `text`.

-Note that this command applies templating to the `text` before it is saved.
+__Note__ that this command applies templating to the `text` before it is saved.
 In other words, the definition of a block can reference blocks defined before it.

-Furthermore the optional set of `key` and `value` arguments serves as map of ultra-local placeholders to handle.
+Furthermore the optional set of `key` and `value` arguments serves as map of ultra-local placeholders to use in the templating.

 ### <a name='cmd-import'></a> `import`, `import?`